kemaldaysal/HCSR04-STM32-Driver-with-Timer-Input-Capture-Interrupt-Mode/README.md

 **To Do List**
 -

-1) To improve the accuracy of measurements, a temperature sensor integration will be made.
-Because sound of speed changes in different temperatures with this formula: 331*(sqrt(1+(temp/273)), the temperature coefficient when finding the [distance = (difference/2)*((331*(sqrt(1+(temp/273))))*0.0001);] distance should be varied on temperature and humidity.
+1) ~~To improve the accuracy of measurements, a temperature sensor integration will be made.
+Because sound of speed changes in different temperatures with this formula: 331*(sqrt(1+(temp/273)), the temperature coefficient when finding the [distance = (difference/2)*((331*(sqrt(1+(temp/273))))*0.0001);] distance should be varied on temperature and humidity.~~ Done on 18.05.2024.
 2) ~~The measuring frequency's max value is 65536 us (65,536 ms = 2^16 us) for now.
 Hence, measuring in every 65 ms is the slowest option.
 It's because of the 2^16 bit limit in prescaler and arr registers.
 Adding a HAL_Delay isn't recommended because of the risk of slowing the interrupt function and giving incorrect measurements.
-A dynamic changing prescaler and arr approach will be added later.~~
+A dynamic changing prescaler and arr approach will be added later.~~ Done on 17.05.2024.